fotografitti/tascam-rc-10-remote/README.md

 The protocol is standard TTL-level UART (mark is 3.3V, space is 0V) running at 9600 baud, 8 data bits, even parity, and 1 stop bit.

+Here comes in handy an IR Receiver with a 56 kHz carrier frequency:
+The 	TSOP4856 can run on 2.5V and is able to transport the 9600 baud.
+So we only need to modulate the carrier frequence on top of the already done work here to the serial output.
+The receiver only needs to be soldered to a 2.5mm TRR jack.

 The RC-10 sends a start byte when a button is pressed, a repeat byte every 100ms afterward while the button is held down, and an end byte when